Phitsanulok: Climate

 Phitsanulok has a tropical savanna climate (Köppen climate classification Aw).
 Winters are dry and very warm.
 Temperatures rise until April, which is very hot with the average daily maximum at 37.4 °C. The monsoon season runs from May through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.

 Administration

-The administration of Phitsanulok City Municipality is responsible for an area that covers approximately 18.26 km² and consists of only tambon Nai Mueang, 64 municipal communities (chumchon), and 36,626 households.
+The administration of Phitsanulok City Municipality is responsible for an area that covers approximately 18.26 km² and consists of only tambon Nai Mueang with 62,584 people and 37,507 households.

 According to Municipal Act B.E.
 2496 (1953, reviewed in 2003), the duties of the municipality include: clean water supply, waste and sewage disposal, communicable disease control, public training and education, public hospitals and electricity.
 The mayor, or the highest executive, is directly elected by the eligible voters in the municipal area.
 The mayor serves a four-year term and is assisted by no more than four deputy mayors appointed directly by the mayor.
 The Municipal Council is the legislative body of the municipality.
 It has the power to issue ordinances by laws, that do not contradict the laws of the country.
 The municipal council's jurisdiction applies to all people living in the municipal area.

+There are a total of 64 communities (chumchon), divided into four groups.
+Although not directly chosen by the local citizens, they provides advice and recommendations to the local administrative organization.